 In mineral-rich regions like Africa and South America’s so-called “Lithium Triangle,” there is mounting pressure on developers to obtain a social license to mine – that is, engaging with local communities and stakeholders to ensure that the business enterprise is mutually beneficial.

-Relatedly, ESG concerns are entering the mining business as well, forcing developers and investors (particularly those from the U.S. and EU, where regulations are stricter) to evaluate various areas of a given project, from the impact on a region’s water supply and biodiversity to the effects on local culture and indigenous peoples, and more.
-Less red tape from China’s government could give the country’s mining concerns a leg up.
+Relatedly, ESG concerns are entering the mining business as well, forcing developers and investors (particularly those from the U.S. and EU, where regulations are stricter) to evaluate various micro and macro aspects of a given project, from the impact on a region’s water supply and biodiversity to the effects on local culture and indigenous peoples, and more.
+Less red tape from China’s government could give the country’s mining interests a leg up.

 Automakers and original equipment manufacturers (OEMs) drive competition – but face unique challenges of their own